 20.2 Ball finally settled Whethe er the ball is final ly settled or not is a matter for the umpire alone to decide.
-20.3 20.3 Call of Over or Time (see clause 17.4), nor the call of Time (see clause 12.2) is to be ead, either under clauses 20.1 or 20.4.
-20.4 Umpire call ling and signalling Dead ball 20.4.1 has become dead under clause 20.1, the bowler's end umpire may Dead ball if it is necessary to inform the players. https://onedrive.live.com/?id=718C1C1FCF2FD7F8%215640&cid=718C1C1FCF2FD7F8&group=0&parld=718C1C1FCF2FD7F8%212170&o=OneUp 20.4.2 Either umpire shall call and signal Dead ball when 20.4.2.1 intervening in a case of unfair play.
+20.3 Call of Ove r or Time (see clause 17.4), nor the call of Time (see clause 12.2) is to be ead, either under clauses 20.1 or 20.4.
+20.4 Umpire call ling and signalling Dead ball 20.4.1 has become dead under clause 20.1, the bowler's end umpire may Dead ball if it is necessary to inform the players. https://onedrive.live.com/?id=718C1C1FCF2FD7F8%215640&cid=718C1C1FCF2FD7F 8&group=0&parld=718C1C1FCF2FD7F8%212170&o=OneUp 20.4.2 Either umpire shall call and signal Dead ball when 20.4.2.1 intervening in a case of unfair play.
 20.4.2.2 a possibly serious injury to a player or umpire occurs.
 20.4.2.3 leaving his/her normal position for consultation.
-20.4.2.4 has had the one or both bails fall from the striker's wicket before the striker opportunity of playing the ball. the striker is not ready for the delivery of the ball and, if the ball makes no attempt to play it.
-Provided the umpire is satisfied that ad adequate reason for not being ready, the ball shall not count as ver. whether the the striker is distracted by any noise or movement or in any hile preparing to receive, or receiving a delivery.
+20.4.2.4 has had the one or both bails fall from the striker's wicket before the striker opportunity of playing the ball.
+20.4.2.5 the striker is not ready for the delivery of the ball and, if the ball is delivered, makes no attempt to play it.
+Provided the umpire is satisfied that the striker had adequate reason for not being ready, the ball shall not count as one of the over. whether the the striker is distracted by any noise or movement or in any hile preparing to receive, or receiving a delivery.
 This shall apply source of the distraction is within the match or outside it.
 Note also 2.7.
 The ball shall not count as one of the over.
-20.4.2.6 - Towel falling from the bowler's trouser during run up / delivery stride - Umpires to have a proactive discussion with the bowler and warn them that if the batsman complains after the towel has fallen, the ball may be called dead and any dismissal not allowed. there is an instance of a deliberate attempt to distract under ises 41.4 (Deliberate attempt to distract striker) or 41.5 (Deliberate deception or obstruction of batsman).
-The ball shall not count as ver.
+20.4.2.6 - Towel falling from the bowler's trouser during run up / delivery stride - Umpires to have a proactive discussion with the bowler and warn them that if the batsman complains after the towel has fallen, the ball may be called dead and any dismissal not allowed.
+20.4.2.7 there is an instance of a deliberate attempt to distract under either of clauses 41.4 (Deliberate attempt to distract striker) or 41.5 (Deliberate distraction, deception or obstruction of batsman).
+The ball shall not count as one of the over.
 20.4.2.8 the bowler drops the ball accidentally before delivery.
-20.4.2.9 than an atte leaving his g the ball does not leave the bowler's hand for any reason other empt to run out the non-striker under clause 41.16 (Non-striker round early).
+20.4.2.9 than an atte leaving his g the ball does not leave the bowler's hand for any reason other mpt to run out the non-striker under clause 41.16 (Non-striker round early).
 20.4.2.10 - Note Lost ball has now become obsolete and replaced with this clause.
 20.4.2.10 satisfied that the ball in play cannot be recovered.
 20.4.2.11 included abo required to do so under any of the Playing Conditions not ove.